liazhao5/liazhao5.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, my name is Liang ZHAO, and I am currently pursuing my PhD degree in Computer Science at the City University of Hong Kong, under the guidance of Professor [Qingfu ZHANG](https://scholars.cityu.edu.hk/en/persons/qingfu-zhang(a25373cf-62a1-4697-ad08-43678bcbf3f2).html).
+Hello, my name is Liang ZHAO, and I am currently pursuing my PhD degree in Computer Science at the City University of Hong Kong, under the guidance of Prof. [Qingfu ZHANG](https://scholars.cityu.edu.hk/en/persons/qingfu-zhang(a25373cf-62a1-4697-ad08-43678bcbf3f2).html).
 Prior to this, I completed my Bachelor's and Master's degrees at the School of Marine Science and Technology, Northwestern Polytechnical University in Xi’an, China, in 2017 and 2020, respectively.
-My studies there were conducted under the supervision of Professor [Baowei SONG](https://teacher.nwpu.edu.cn/songbaowei.html).
+My studies there were conducted under the supervision of Prof. [Baowei SONG](https://teacher.nwpu.edu.cn/songbaowei.html).

-His research interests include multiobjective optimization, Bayesian optimization, and and their applications.
+My research interests include multiobjective optimization, Bayesian optimization, and and their applications.